 Neuschloss castle was a Teutonic border stronghold and the seat of the teutonic vogts, located on the shores of Lake Peipsi.
 Its role was to defend the north – eastern border of Livonia and control the southern section of the Narva river, which was the main communication and trade route between Livonia and Ruthenia.
 The first fortifications, probably still wooden, were created in 1349, that is a few years after the Teutonic Knights bought the Danish part of Estonia.
 These fortifications were after construction soon destroyed by the Pskovites.
 It was not until the first half of the fifteenth century that the Order managed to strengthen its control over the region, and in 1427 work began on a new brick castle.
-The first well-known teutonic vogt in Neuschloss was Peter Wesseler, who was in Neuschloss in 1433.
+Its first known Teutonic vogt was Peter Wesseler, who was in Neuschloss in 1433.

 Only three walls of the main house and scattered remains of external fortifications have survived from the castle to the present.

-Borowski T, Miasta, zamki i klasztory, Inflanty, Warszawa 2010.
+Borowski T., Miasta, zamki i klasztory.
+Inflanty, Warszawa 2010.

 Tuulse A., Die Burgen in Estland und Lettland, Dorpat 1942.